zarf-dev/proposals/0051-v1beta1-schema/README.md

 // OCISource represents a Helm chart stored in an OCI registry. type OCISource struct {
-	// The URL of the OCI registry where the helm chart is stored.
+	// The URL of the OCI registry where the Helm chart is stored.
 	URL     string `json:"url"`
 	Version string `json:"version"`
 }